mnick/rescal.py/README.md

 Usually, these matrices correspond to the sparse adjacency matrices of the relational graph for a particular relation in a multi-relational data set.

+A copy of this standalone module of RESCAL is also included in the [scikit-tensor](https://github.com/mnick/scikit-tensor) libray.

 Dependencies
 ------------
 The required dependencies to build the software are `Numpy >= 1.3`, `SciPy >= 0.7`.

 Usage
 -----